DivLoic/Bamboo/README.md

 ###### By The team Pandas
 ![Pandas Corp.
 Logo](https://dl.dropboxusercontent.com/s/e57l5e47rqtq39q/PandasCorp_githubbanner.png?dl=0)

 This is a part of the ISEP'15 Bigdata project.
+Bamboo is a set of functions to run Custom HIVE UDF.
-Bamboo is a set of functions to run Custom HIVE UDF
+Apache Hive is a data warehouse infrastructure built on top of Hadoop for providing data summarization.

 Prerequisites
 -------------